Skip to content

 Healthy Working Lives is for employers in Scotland looking for workplace health, safety, and wellbeing information.
 This includes information on supporting the mental health and wellbeing of employees, what they can do, and access to resources to help with this.

-Healthy Minds can be used by organisations and employers to raise awareness of mental health and issues that can impact on mental health such as sleep, loss and grief.
+Healthy Minds can be used by organisations and employers to raise awareness of mental health and issues that can impact mental health such as sleep, loss and grief.

 Promote Positive Attitudes, Challenge Stigma and Discrimination

-Despite supportive policy within Scotland, the experience of people with mental health issues in our communities remains poor.
+Despite supportive policies within Scotland, the experience of people with mental health issues in our communities remains poor.
 Mental health-related stigma and discrimination does not only occur within health and social care, but also within financial inclusion, employability, and education.
 This is in the context of the social determinants of health and equality issues predominantly amongst those with protected characteristics.

 More than two-thirds (71%) of people with mental health problems in Scotland have experienced stigma and discrimination.
 In addition, 1 in 3 young people in every classroom will experience a mental health problem, and 3 in 4 say that they fear the reaction of their friends.